Restrainite/restrainite.github.io/usage.md

 the current preset selected on the configuration screen.

 Restrictions are disabled, if a local world is focused.

+### How to use By Slot Tags restrictions

+There are currently the following restrictions that can be restricted to slot tags:
+- `Allow Grabbing By Slot Tags` and `Deny Grabbing By Slot Tags`
+- `Allow Touching By Slot Tags` and `Deny Touching By Slot Tags`
+- `Allow Hearing By Slot Tags` and `Deny Hearing By Slot Tags`

+This checks the tag of slot that triggered the event, for example the one containing the audio output component, and it checks the tag of the object root slot, that is the current or any parent slot that contains the object root component.

+If the slot tag is empty, it will be evaluated as the string `null`.

+If `Allow * By Slot Tags` is active, the component slot tag and/or the object root slot tag must be in the allow list, to be allowed by the restriction.
+If neither of the tags is in the allow list, it is disallowed.

+If `Deny * By Slot Tags` is active and the component slot tag and/or the object root slot tag is in the deny list, then it is disallowed by the restriction.
+Deny takes precedence over Allow.

+This behaviour has slightly changed in version v1.2.0.

 ## How to get yourself unstuck